tusen-ai/naive-ui/src/config-provider/demos/enUS/index.demo-entry.md

 Config Provider is used to set global theme, set global language and set namespace for components (detached parts).

+For more info about theming, see [Customize Theme](../docs/customize-theme).

 ## Demos

 ```demo